patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 -- This end of our create table query
--- Here its begaining of inserting sample date into indivisual table -- This all sample data collected by Yamini Ravikumar
+-- Here its begaining of inserting sample date into indivisual table -- This all sample data collected by Yamini Ravikumar -- Inserting sample data into the Books table.

 INSERT INTO Books (title, bookLanguage, authId, publisherId, genre, publicationDate, price, pageCount, isbn, bookDescription,format) VALUES
 ('1984', 'English', 1, 1, 'Dystopian', '1949-06-08', 15.99, 328, '9780451524935', 'A dystopian social science fiction novel and cautionary tale.', 'physical books'),